Exploring The Maths Attainment Gap In The UK: Where Do We Stand And What Needs To Be Done?

 The report states that “an extensive body of evidence” points to tutoring as an effective way to support those pupils who need it most, helping to raise attainment and therefore close the gap that’s been recently widening.
 It also states that “the available evidence points to a number of reasons why maths tutoring might hold particular promise, especially if deployed early on in Key Stage 2.”

-This is because maths tutoring is uniquely placed to address all those things that make maths such a critical subject to ‘get right’ by the end of KS2; essentially, the fact that, with maths, the root of the problem is so often to do with perceived ability and a lack of confidence and low engagement.
+This is because in school tutoring is uniquely placed to address all those things that make maths such a critical subject to ‘get right’ by the end of KS2; essentially, the fact that, with maths, the root of the problem is so often to do with perceived ability and a lack of confidence and low engagement.

 Maths tutoring at this critical stage provides pupils with the opportunity to explore topics and practise their skills in a low-stakes environment where they may feel more confident than they do in front of their peers.
 By working in small groups or one to one with tutors, pupils are also likely to feel more engaged and therefore get more out of their learning time.